sass/sass/doc-src/SASS_CHANGELOG.md

   if {file:SASS_REFERENCE.md.html#property_syntax-option `:property_syntax`}
   is set to `:new`.

+* Fixed `css2sass`'s generation of pseudo-classes so that they're backslash-escaped.

 ## [2.2.10](http://github.com/nex3/haml/commit/2.2.10)

 * Add support for attribute selectors with spaces around the `=`.